 Can Grammarly Replace an Editor?

-I don’t think Grammarly will ever replace an editor.
+I don’t think Grammarly can replace an editor.

 When people talk about editors, they’re usually referring to developmental editors.
-In the traditional editorial process, these editors perform the first editing stage: developmental editing.
+In the traditional editorial process, these editors perform the first stage of editing: developmental editing.

 They have the license to make significant changes to a piece of writing.